ClubEspritLibre/OpenCalc/README.md

-This is a calculator , simple with few useful fonctions OpenSOURCE
+	This is a simple calculator, having few usefull fonctions.